underwatergrasshopper/PyTrivialOpenGL/README.md

 *Note: Local version of package is used, not installed.*

-When PyTrivialOpenGL package is installed, all examples can be run individually by going to `tests_and_examples/PyTrivialOpenGL_TestsAndExamples/examples` folder and run `python <example_name>.py` command.
+When PyTrivialOpenGL package is installed, all examples can be run individually by going to `tests_and_examples/PyTrivialOpenGL_TestsAndExamples/examples` folder and running `python <example_name>.py` command.

 ## HowTo: Run All non Unit Tests